NguyenQuocAnDev27/translate-server/README.md

 ### Translation API Server

-This is a simple Node.js server built using Express that provides an API for translating text using the `google-translate-api-browser` package
+This is a simple Node.js server built using Express that provides an API for translating text using the `google-translate-api-browser` package.
 The API supports translation to a specified target language by leveraging Google Translate.

 ### Features